top of page

 I have an adventurous, water-loving soul!

 I have spent a great deal of time in and around water.
-We even lived aboard a boat for 3 years in California, both on the ocean and on fresh water.
+I lived aboard a boat for 3 years in California, both on the ocean and on fresh water.
 Living on the water was an amazing, unforgettable experience.

 I thoroughly enjoy nature and animals.

 I love spending my free time exploring the outdoors.
-I enjoy walking our dog, hiking to waterfalls, creek-walking, boating, river-rafting, paddle boarding, exploring new places, going on nature walks, snuggling with my pets, and writing songs about my adventures!
+I enjoy hiking to waterfalls, creek-walking, boating, river-rafting, paddle boarding, exploring new places, going on nature walks, snuggling with my pets, and writing songs about my adventures!

 IMG helm.JPG